How to Create & Use a Style Sheet for Grant Writing

 • Pronouns (“who” to refer to people, “that” to refer to things)

-With a style sheet to refer to as they work on the proposal, the writers can adhere to the application's style requirements from the first draft of the proposal, which will reduce the amount of formatting required to assemble the final draft.
-A style sheet will also help the reviewers of each of the proposal drafts, who will be reviewing the document for both content and structure.
+With a style sheet to refer to as they work on the proposal, the writers can adhere to the application's style requirements from the first draft, reducing the formatting required to assemble the final draft.
+A style sheet will also help reviewers of each proposal draft, who will review the document for both content and structure.

-To get started with creating your own style sheet, explore the online resources and books below for ideas on what to include.
+To get started creating a style sheet, check out online resources and books for ideas on what to include.

 Previous